LSSTDESC/WeakLensingDeblending/docs/output.rst

-ds_grp      float32 Same as ds but also marginalizing over parameters of any overlapping sources (e) dg1_grp     float32 Same as dg1 but also marginalizing over parameters of any overlapping sources (e) dg2_grp     float32 Same as dg2 but also marginalizing over parameters of any overlapping sources (e) cond_num    float32 Condition number of fisher matrix corresponding to this individual source. cond_num_grp float32 Condition number of the fisher matrix of the group this source belongs to.
+ds_grp      float32 Same as ds but also marginalizing over parameters of any overlapping sources (e) dg1_grp     float32 Same as dg1 but also marginalizing over parameters of any overlapping sources (e) dg2_grp     float32 Same as dg2 but also marginalizing over parameters of any overlapping sources (e) cond_num    float32 Condition number of (equilibrated) fisher matrix corresponding to this individual source. cond_num_grp float32 Condition number of the (equilibrated) fisher matrix of the group this source belongs to.
 ----------- ------- ------------------------------------------------------------------------------------
 **Bias on parameters** (Calculated from Fisher Formalism)
 --------------------------------------------------------------------------------------------------------